 - 1. Students with a tardy will be admitted to class.
 Permission from a teacher, administrator, or parent/guardian who has called the school office will be accepted as an excuse for tardiness. - 2.
 Students who accumulate three (3) tardies per semester will serve a thirty (30)-minute detention.
-Each additional tardy in the particular class will further result in a thirty (30)-minute detention.
+Each additional tardy will further result in a thirty (30)-minute detention.